netzgestaltung/wordpress-snippets/README.md

-wordpress-snippets
+Wordpress Snippets
 ==================

-this is a collection of snippets that can be used inside wordpress at different places (themes, plugins, others)
+This is a collection of snippets that can be used inside wordpress at different places (themes, plugins, others).